thepyguide/thepyguide.github.io/docs/control-structures/indentation.md

 To resolve the error, either the second line in code block has to be indented 8 spaces too or the first line has to be indented with 4 spaces.

+!!! tip

+    Writing pretty code is as important as writing efficient code.
+The conventional practice is to stick to 4 spaces for indentation throughout your code.

+    While Python allows different indentation for individual code blocks, the best practice is to stay consistent.